Top risk management strategies in forex trading

 To find the ratio, compare the amount of money you're risking on an FX trade to the potential gain.
-For example, if the maximum potential loss (risk) on a trade is £200 and the maximum potential gain is £600, the risk-reward ratio is 1:3.
-So, if you placed ten trades using this ratio and were successful on just three of them, you would have made £400, despite only being right 30% of the time.
+For example, if the maximum potential loss (risk) on a trade is $200 and the maximum potential gain is $600, the risk-reward ratio is 1:3.
+So, if you place ten trades with this ratio and you were successful on just three of those trades, you could have made $400, despite only being right 30% of the time.

 Use stops and limits

 Because the forex market is particularly volatile, it is very important to decide on the entry and exit points of your trade before you open a position.
 You can do this using various stops and limits: